John Boyega Biography

 After acting in plays onstage at the National Theatre and the Tricycle Theatre in London, he landed his first movie role in the Film 4 production Attack the Block.
 His work in the film earned him a Black Reel for Best Actor at the 2012 Black Reel Awards, as well as nominations from several other organizations, including Most Promising Newcomer at the British Independent Films Awards and the London Critics Circle Film Awards.

 From there, John landed a recurring role on the BBC series Becoming Human and made a guest appearance on Law & Order: UK.
-He also appeared in several TV movies and an independent feature (Junkhearts, which was never released to theatres), before being cast as the lovable houseboy Ugwu alongside Chiwetel Ejiofor and Thandie Newton in the feature film Half of a Yellow Sun (2012).
+He also appeared in several TV movies and an independent feature (Junkhearts, which was never released to theaters), before being cast as the lovable houseboy Ugwu alongside Chiwetel Ejiofor and Thandie Newton in the feature film Half of a Yellow Sun (2012).

 John played the starring role in Imperial Dreams (2014), playing a young gangster.
 The film won numerous awards at a variety of film festivals.